Jeremiah 12 – Running with Footmen and Horses

 ii.
 “The whole book of Jeremiah shows that there is a moral law operating in the world, but the prophet, smarting at this time under the attack on his life (Jeremiah 11:21), impatiently clamoured for God to hasten up His process of judgment.”
 (Cundall)

 c.
-You have planted them: Jeremiah considered that the wicked could enjoy any prosperity or pleasure unless God allowed it.
+You have planted them: Jeremiah considered that the wicked could not enjoy any prosperity or pleasure unless God allowed it.
 The fruit they enjoyed ultimately came from God in one way or another.

 d.
 You are near in their mouth but far from their mind: The people Jeremiah had in mind were those who made an outward profession of religion but did not really care about God and the things of God.